sgmurphy/wordpress-plugins/reviews-feed/README.txt

 * **Build Brand Trust** - Customer reviews are essential to building trust with customers
 * **Social Proof** - Real customer reviews, proven to increase sales.
 * **Display Your Reviews Your Way** - Customize your Google review and Yelp review feeds to look exactly the way you want, so that they blend seamlessly into your site or pop out at your visitors!
-* **Keep Your Site Looking Fresh** - Show your latest Google reviews and Yelp reviews updated automatically every day.
+* **Keep Your Site Looking Fresh** - Show your latest Yelp and Google reviews and Yelp reviews updated automatically every day.
-* **Super Simple to Set Up** - Once installed, you can be displaying your Google reviews and Yelp reviews within a minute!
+* **Super Simple to Set Up** - Once installed, you can be displaying your Yelp and Google reviews within a minute!
 No confusing steps or special account needed.

 = Pro Version =
 In order to maintain the free version of the plugin on an ongoing basis, and to provide quick and effective support for free, we offer a Pro version of the plugin.
 The Pro version allows you to:
-* Include Facebook reviews, Trustpilot reviews, TripAdvisor reviews, and WordPress.org reviews
+* Include Trustpilot, TripAdvisor, WordPress.org and Facebook reviews in your feed
 * Filter reviews by star rating
 * Create and add reviews manually to feeds
 * Create custom collections of specific reviews to display anywhere